apache/activemq-website/src/components/classic/documentation/jmeter-system-tests.md

 ### JMeter System Tests

-You can use JMeter to test your ActiveMQ Classic Server.
+You can use JMeter to test your ActiveMQ Server.
 Please refer to the JMeter site for detailed instructions on using this software.

 The Test would check for duplicate messages and the order of messages received.